williamscch/hello-microverse-project/README.md

 > This is my 2nd day project.
 > Hello world with css and html git and github tests.
-Learning how to do gitignore, github flow, branches.
+Learning about gitignore, github flow, branches, linters.

 ## Built With